 - You will be notified when the assessment is completed.

 - If your application is successful, you will need to become a temporary activities sponsor (TAS) through the Department of Home Affairs.

-- When you advise us of your TAS details, you will be sent the Deed of Agreement for signing.
+- When you advise us of your TAS details, you will be sent the deed for signing.

-- Once this is returned and executed by the Commonwealth, you will be approved as a PALM scheme employer and can start the recruitment process.
+- Once this is returned and executed by the Department of Employment and Workplace Relations, you will be approved as a PALM scheme employer and can start the recruitment process.

-- Complete your recruitment request and recruitment plan by conducting and submitting valid evidence of your labour market testing activities and demonstrating there are no Australians available to undertake this work.
+- Complete your recruitment application 8 weeks pre-mobilisation, including the submission of valid evidence of your labour market testing activities, to demonstrate there are no Australians available to undertake this work.

 - Once all approvals are in place, you can commence recruitment activities with the relevant Pacific or Timor-Leste government labour sending unit/s.

 Have questions or need advice?

 If you have any queries or need help to understand the application process, please call the support service line (1800 51 51 31), or email (firstname.lastname@example.org).

 |PALM scheme Approved Employer Deed of Agreement|

 |PALM scheme Approved Employer Guidelines|